chudnofskyATD/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+We can approach the concept of semantic HTML using the newspaper analogy; an HTML page is a digital representation of a newspaper.
+It contains several sections which can be divided into divisions(divs).
+There are also many other elements with which a reader or user can easily access the pages.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?